 If a driver is found to have a tint that is too dark, they may receive a ticket that ranges from $100 to $250, depending on the county.
 Additionally, suppose a driver is pulled over for a tint violation, and the officer discovers other violations, such as expired registration or a broken taillight.
 In that case, the driver may face additional fines and penalties.

 Drivers in Texas need to understand the state’s tint laws and ensure that their vehicle complies.
 If a driver receives a tint ticket, they may have the option to contest the violation in court or pay the fine.
-It is recommended that drivers consult with a Dallas personal injury attorney for guidance on the best course of action.
+It is recommended that drivers consult with a Dallas personal injury attorney or Plano personal injury lawyers for guidance on the best course of action.
+Having expert legal advice can make a significant difference when facing potential fines or penalties for vehicle violations.

 Window Tinting Law in Texas